plasmon360/plasmon360.github.io/content/articles/GPU/Knowing_my_gpu.md

 GTX 1070 (part of the Pascal generation) does not have Tensor Cores.
 Tensor cores seems to more of recent addition in RTX series.
 Tensor Cores are specifically designed to accelerate matrix multiplication and accumulation operations, which are the fundamental building blocks of neural networks (Deep Learning).
 They seem to achieve massive speed-ups by performing these operations using mixed precision (e.g., multiplying matrices in FP16/BF16 but accumulating the results in FP32 to maintain accuracy).

 The lack of tensor cores is actually a benefit.
 I will be forced to use the standard CUDA Cores, which is the foundational skill of GPU programming.
 This gives me a pure, low-level starting point.

+With the hardware mystery solved, my focus is entirely on the next steps: understanding the architecture and immediately launching into programming.